Microsoft says exploits leaked by Shadow Brokers were addressed by prior patches

 Once again, Microsoft’s response would no doubt be: upgrade to ensure you’re protected.

-The dump was the first from Shadow Brokers in several months.
+The dump was the second from Shadow Brokers this week, but the first that contained major exploits in several months.
 The exploits were believe to have originated from the National Security Agency as part of its work to monitor money flow in the SWIFT interbank messaging system.
 The NSA has been roundly criticized for not warning companies sooner that the tools had leaked, though it has yet to address any potential connection to the leak.

 And indeed, in a separate statement Microsoft confirmed the Agency hadn’t revealed potential vulnerabilities prior to yesterday’s mad dash to address the leaked exploits.
 “At this time,” said the spokesperson, “other than reporters, no individual or organization has contacted us in relation to the materials released by Shadow Brokers.”